-Instant search with Rails 6 and Hotwire05 Aug 2021
+Instant search with Rails and Hotwire05 Aug 2021

-Last year I wrote an article on building an instant search form with Rails and StimulusJS.
-Since then, Turbo, the other half of Hotwire for the web has been released.
-Turbo opens the door for an even simpler, cleaner implementation of an instant search form.
+Last year I wrote an article on building an instant search form with Rails and Stimulus.
+Since then, Turbo, the other half of Hotwire for the web has been released and the Hotwire stack is now the default for new applications in Rails 7.

 So, today we’re taking another look at how to build a search-as-you-type interface that allows us to query our database for matches and update the UI with those matches (almost) instantly.

 The finished product will work like this:

 I’m writing this assuming that you’re comfortable with Ruby on Rails - you won’t need any knowledge of the Hotwire stack and you’ll find the most value from this article if you’re new to Turbo.
 While this article uses Stimulus, its core focus is on Turbo, and specifically how to use Turbo Frames in a Rails application.